-Market Insights January 2023
+Market Insights, January 2023

 Monthly Market Roundup | U.S. Equities

-Big Movers In January 2023
+Big Movers in January 2023

 Warner Bros.
 Discovery (WBD): Investors and analysts saw turnaround potential after the media company lost more than half its value in 2022.